Skip to content

 Key Partners

-Google (500 MW PPA), Tennessee Valley Authority (TVA) for Oak Ridge site support, US Department of Energy (ARDP funding), and Oak Ridge National Laboratory for technical collaboration.
+Google (500 MW PPA), Tennessee Valley Authority (TVA) for Oak Ridge site support, US Department of Energy (ARDP funding and HALEU fuel contract), and Oak Ridge National Laboratory ($27M technical partnership signed February 2026).
 Kairos has built a coalition of government, national lab, and corporate partners that de-risks the development pathway.

 BOTTOM LINE

 Kairos Power has done what no other advanced reactor company has accomplished: secured an NRC construction permit and started building.
 While the Hermes test reactor is not a commercial power plant, it represents the critical first step in a deliberate development strategy — prove the technology works before scaling it.
 The Google 500 MW PPA provides the demand anchor that NuScale never had, and the DOE ARDP backing provides federal cost-sharing that reduces private capital risk.
-The question is no longer whether Kairos can get a permit — it already did.
-The question is whether Hermes can be built on time and on budget, and whether the KP-FHR design can scale to commercial economics.
-If Hermes succeeds by 2027, Kairos Power will likely become the first company to operate an advanced reactor in the United States, setting the template for the next generation of nuclear energy.
+The April 2026 NRC construction permit deadline extension (28 months) is not a setback — it reflects the reality of first-of-a-kind reactor construction and is normal for FOAK projects globally.
+The question is whether Hermes can be built on schedule and on budget by 2027-2028, and whether the KP-FHR design can scale to commercial economics.
 The stepping-stone approach — test reactor, demo reactor, commercial fleet — is the most disciplined development path in the advanced nuclear industry.

 FREQUENTLY ASKED QUESTIONS